 Overseen by the Chief of Administration, also known as the Race Secretary, the Race Office takes care of the considerable amount of paperwork that a race inevitably requires.
 This includes sending the race notice, taking minutes at all race committee meetings, Jury meetings and Team Captain’s meetings, handling all correspondence, receiving all entries and race entry fees, preparing the draw cards, preparing start lists, distributing and collecting bibs as well as giving out information.
 The Race Office is also responsible for the preparation and the distribution of the results.
 The Race Office is an appropriate place for volunteers who do not wish to be outside for the duration of the race and have excellent organizational and administrative skills.

-All volunteers are supplied with a lunch.
-Thus volunteers are needed to prepare these lunches ahead of time.
-In addition, most races include a social function to thank all the volunteers.
+All volunteers are supplied with a lunch which In addition, most races include a social function to thank all the volunteers.
 Volunteers are needed to help organize the socials.
 This is a great volunteer position for individuals who do not wish to be or cannot be on the hill and perhaps have other commitments such as younger children.

 The Do’s and Don’ts of Being a Race Volunteer